 I originally wrote this for the awesome Uberlin

 My mother used to put stuff in boxes.
 Professionally.
-She did it for 30 years at the same small-sized suburban Italian company and while the boxes were sent everywhere in the world, my mom and her career weren’t exactly going places.
+She did it for 30 years at the same small-sized suburban Italian company and while the boxes were sent everywhere in the world, she and her career weren’t exactly going places.

 My dad, the only male among four siblings, had to drop out of middle school to help his father in the fields.
-Like many of his peers, he learned to think of work as something that is tightly related to suffering, sacrifice and blind obedience.
+Like many of his peers, he learned to think of work as something related to suffering, sacrifice and blind obedience.

 But I get that look.
 I do.
-Growing up with a blue-collar mindset made me both conscious of my current luck and weirdly aware of the seemingly absurd sides of the startup life.
+Growing up with a blue-collar upbringing made me both conscious of my current luck and weirdly aware of the seemingly absurd sides of the startup life.

 This series of posts is the natural consequence of that.